Densentrated/Stat-Logger/README.md

 - The ability to change the parameters through the app
 - The ability to delete Individual "Stat Logs"
+- The ability to display a user's mood as the box border color

 ## DIY Compilation